The Secret History Of ‘Def Jam Vendetta,’ The First Hip-Hop Video Game

 As players win more matches they’re able to enhance their characters, preparing them for their final fight against the man behind the underground fighting league — undefeated boss D-Mob (voiced by Christopher Judge).

 Vendetta allowed hip-hop culture and music to be its centerpiece.
 A commercial and critical success, the game went on to have two sequels, Def Jam: Fight for NY and Def Jam: Icon, and recently Def Jam teased the possibility of another Vendetta game.
-But this is the one that started it all and honor of Vendetta, Okayplayer has talked with the development team and some of the rappers a part of creating the game to tell its secret history — 15 years since its release.
+But this is the one that started it all and in honor of Vendetta, Okayplayer has talked with the development team and some of the rappers a part of creating the game to tell its secret history.

 The Players (Alphabetical Order)